varshith257/telemetry/docs/event-schema-docs.md

         "orgId",
         "messageId",
         "text",
-        "timeTaken",
-        "queryId"
+        "timeTaken"
     ],
-    "description": "When user gets the response at app" }
+    "description": "When user gets the response at app (responseAt)" }
 ```
 ### detectLanguage